Steelcap/NSL-CompMod/README.md

 * Soft cap on all alien healing over 16% per second, reducing effectiveness by 80%
 * Nutrient Mist requires infestation to place
 * Nutrient Mist no longer preserves structures off infestation
+* Parasites from Rupture last 3 seconds, reduced from 10
 * Cysts will be damaged while unconnected
 * Cyst max hp reduced to 180
 * Cyst maturation rate reduced to 15 from 45